 It is important not to waste space.
 Many families where kids share a room opt for bunk beds to maximize play space.
 It’s also easier to have one spot for the bed- though good luck choosing who gets the top bunk!

 There are lots of creative storage solutions as well.
 An under-bed drawer, for example, makes some extra storage room without taking away space for learning or creativity.
 Heavy ornate furniture also takes a lot of space away.
 Go for clean lines and bright colors instead.
 So you can create acres of room (and the illusion of even more space) in there.

 Creative Furniture for a Child’s Bedroom

 Decorating a children’s room should always reflect your kid’s personality.
 So sit down and talk about what they would or wouldn’t like.
 Do they want a special color?
 Shall their room be about a hobby or interest?
 Book lovers might love a set-up like their Hogwarts house common room, featuring their favorite Harry Potter characters.
 Or a hidden Narnia passage in their wardrobe that can function as a secret reading space.

 However, keep in mind not to overdo it.
-First, the more decorations you add, the fuller will the children’s room appear.
-And a crammed room always looks untidy, which we want to avoid!
+First, the more decorations you add, the fuller will the children’s room will appear.
+And a cramped room always looks untidy, which we want to avoid!

 Second, your child’s interests will change.
-So, in the wink of an eye, your little princess will be a teenager and you will tear down the pink glitter tapestry with unicorns on it.
-Hence, going for a neutral main theme with some little colorful additions here and there might be the better option.
-Those can be exchanged more easily.
+So, in the wink of an eye, your little princess will be a teenager and you will tear down the pink glitter tapestry with unicorns on it and search for teen bedroom furniture.
+So going for a neutral main theme with some little colorful additions here and there might be the better option.
+You can swap those out more easily.

 What do you think?
 Any design tips for your children’s bedrooms?
 Tell us below, or talk it over with family and friends on FamilyApp!